 Too many website management service agencies are thrilled to take your business, but when it comes to fulfilling their promises, they just don’t show up.

 - They don’t know what you need, so they can’t give it to you.

 Eventually you come to realize: it’s time to get out of this relationship.

 Are we any different?

 Look at it this way . . . we don’t build websites.
 We definitely get plenty of referrals for lucrative website development projects but taking on those projects would be a distraction.
 We prefer to fill our workdays with the special projects and updates requested by our website maintenance clients.

-Several years ago, I made to decision to let go of the website development part of my business.
-Instead, I focus on website maintenance services and WordPress training exclusively.
+Several years ago, Emily made to decision to shut down the website development part of the business.
+Instead, we focus on website maintenance services and WordPress training exclusively.

-That decision has changed the quality of my work life dramatically!
-It means I can be available to my clients for those seemingly small but important updates to their websites.
+That decision has changed the quality of our work lives dramatically!
+It means we can be available to our clients for those seemingly small but important updates to their websites.